 ‘We will never go back, it is impossible.
 We will suffer death if we go back … If you stay in Iraq, you will convert to Islam or be killed.
 For that reason, the future is dead for us there,’ says an Iraqi Mandaean seeking asylum in Södertälje, Sweden.

-Carl Soderbergh, Director of Policy and Communications, MRG.
+- Carl Söderbergh, Director of Policy and Communications, MRG (in London)

-- The report titled Uncertain Refuge, Dangerous Return: Iraq's Uprooted Minorities by Preti Taneja and Chris Chapman, will be launched on 24 September 2009, and will be available on www.minorityrights.org
+- The report titled Uncertain Refuge, Dangerous Return: Iraq’s Uprooted Minorities by the MRG Press Office and Chris Chapman is available here.

 - The report is based on research conducted in Iraq, Jordan, Syria and Sweden.
 It includes a series of testimonies from refugees and representatives of minority communities.

-- Attached with this press release are some key points on the situation of Iraqi minorities in UK, Germany and Sweden.
+- Below are some key points on the situation of Iraqi minorities in UK, Germany and Sweden.